Since the 1970s, chemical fertilisers and pesticides have made their way into Balinese farming practices.

 A common practice is for the absentee landowner to pre-sell the crop to brokers.
 The brokers would then spray and inject growth hormones into the trees for maximum yield, and the owner would get 75% of the price while the tenant farmers would get 25%.

-- Introduced rotational shifting cultivation and inter-cropping
+– Practice rotational shifting cultivation and inter-cropping

 – Selling directly to organic shops and restaurants for better prices

-However, we recognize that organic farming is not yet and may never fully be a mainstream practice, compared to modern chemical methods, especially in Tejakula, where there is no mass market for organic produce.
+We recognize that organic farming is not yet and may never fully be a mainstream practice, compared to modern chemical methods, especially in Tejakula, where there is no mass market for organic produce.
 Some people grow organic food for their own consumption but commercial crops are unlikely to go organic in the near future.
 A side benefit is how our organic efforts have encouraged local residents to grow their own food, and reduced monoculture in our vicinity.
 We have noticed other farmers diversifying their crops when they see some of our crops succeeding.

 Yayasan aims to help farmers sell food products, not just raw material.
 We have started by running workshops with the Health Department, to produce aren nectar from the lontar palm.
 Our aim is to get local farmers certified for household industries (P-IRT) under the yayasan, to sell jams, aren nectar, sun-dried fruit and similar produce.
 The additional income from these practices, will hopefully encourage farmers to keep looking after the land.

-2. Community Forest “Hutan Desa”
+… for the Community Forest “Hutan Desa”

 Yayasan’s Abasan Retreat borders a forest that was in a sorry state when we first started.
 After many years of lobbying, in 2017 Tejakula obtained a change of status of the land to “Community Forest”.
 This allows the village to lease out the land to farmers and to encourage agro-forestry plantation subject to certain conditions viz. no cutting of trees, no timber trees, and no slash and burn practices.
 There are plans for eco-tourism, forest and waterfall treks, but it is early days yet, and Yayasan will monitor developments with the project enthusiastically and closely.